 Invest in professional skills development and leadership development

-Provide tools for personal Strategic Alignment Triangle evaluation (like the Alignment Triangle tool provided below)
+Provide tools for personal Strategic Alignment Triangle evaluation (like this)

 Create environments that enable reflective practice and personal growth